-- As private equity firms are looking to expand their distribution into interval funds, is greater scrutiny over the core business expected from the SEC?
+- As private equity firms look to expand their distribution into interval funds, is greater scrutiny over the core business expected from the SEC?

-- Anticipated effects of 2020 election on private equity industry
+- Exploring potential impact of 2020 election on private equity industry

-- How is ability to market into UK impacted?
+- How is the ability to market in the UK affected?